 About the Wandsworth Grant Fund

-Due to the COVID-19 virus situation, we are sorry that we are unable to offer face-to-face meetings as previously available.
+We are sorry that we are currently unable to offer face-to-face meetings.
 Subject to officers' availability, email and phone contact can be made.
 Please provide full contact details when you send your email.

 Established in April 2015, the Wandsworth Grant Fund (WGF) provides all small grants (£500 to £10,000) for community and voluntary sector organisations in the borough to undertake activities for up to 12 months.